hoggorm is a Python package for explorative multivariate statistics in Python. It contains

 Make sure that Python 3.5 or higher is installed.
 A convenient way to install Python and many useful packages for scientific computing is to use the Anaconda distribution.

-Installation and updates¶
+Installation and upgrades¶

 Install hoggorm easily from the command line from the PyPI - the Python Packaging Index.

 - Documentation at Read the Docs